How do I transfer files remotely for free?

 Option 3.
 Upload and download files via Google Chrome Remote Desktop

 The final remote desktop software to be introduced is Chrome Remote Desktop.
 The way to transfer files with Google Chrome Remote Desktop is to upload files first and then download them.
-Here are the specific steps of performing CRD file transfer.
+Here are the specific steps for performing CRD file transfer.

 Step 1.
 On the host computer, open the Chrome Remote Desktop download page.
 Click Remote Support first and then click the blue download button.